cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

     * Cilium's DSR NodePort mode currently does not operate well in environments with TCP Fast Open (TFO) enabled.
 It is recommended to switch to ``snat`` mode in this situation.
+    * Cilium's BPF kube-proxy replacement does not support the SCTP transport protocol.
+      Only TCP and UDP is supported as a transport for services at this point.

 Further Readings
 ################